bemxio/bad-apple-bootloader/README.md

 ### How does it work?
 The `bootloader.bin` file is split into two parts - the first one is the bootloader itself, with all of the code, and the second one is the video data.
-The code reads each frame from the video data (for technical nerds, it uses LBA, using the "Extended Read Sectors From Drive" function) and displays it on the screen, by iterating over each character and calling an interrupt for each one.
+The code reads each frame from the video data and displays it on the screen, by iterating over each character and calling an interrupt for each one.

 ## Contributions
 Contributions are welcome, really welcome, in fact!
 If you want to contribute, whether it's just a simple question or a whole pull request, feel free to do so.